openstack-archive/searchlight/doc/source/indexingservice.rst

 Indexing model
 --------------
 The Mitaka Searchlight release introduced the ability to continue executing search requests while reindexing operations are running.
-This feature is labeled 'Zero-downtime reindexing'.
-It led to the concept of 'resource groups', which is a name applied to all plugins sharing an Elasticsearch index.
+This feature is called *zero-downtime reindexing*.
+In order to implement zero-downtime indexing, the concept of a *resource group* was introduced.

+A *resource group* is a collection of plugins that share an Elasticsearch index.
+Since each plugin represents a *resource type*, you can think of a resource group as a collection of resource types.

-Searchlight now creates an index whose name consists of the resource group name appended with a timestamp.
+For each resource group, Searchlight creates an index whose name consists of the resource group name appended with a timestamp.
 Each resource group is referred to by a pair of Elasticsearch aliases_.
 One alias is used for searching by the API (the *search alias*), and the other (the *listener alias*) is used to index incoming events.

 During reindexing, a new index is created, and the listener alias is pointed at both the old and new indices.
 Incoming events are therefore indexed into both